 The first Sea Walls project brought 25 artists to Napier in March 2016.
 Their mission – to give the oceans a voice, one art work at a time. … Read the rest

 The last time we were in Dunedin I photographed and wrote about the art work on bus shelters on Otago Peninsula.
 Two years on, there are more than 25 walls of art in Dunedin city.
 Much of the art work was facilitated by Dunedin Street Art volunteers who have helped bring art and artists into the streets.
-You can find the street art at random or download a Street Art Trail map, or pick up a copy from the i-SITE on The Octagon.
-A two hour Street Art Tour may also be an option (ask at the i-SITE).

 Following on from the Auckland Street Art post, I walked around the K’ Road area with a 2015 All Fresco Public Art Festival* map in hand.
 I couldn’t find all 10 new works and I think a couple may have been painted over, or I was looking in the wrong place.
 Here’s five I did find:

-This striking portrait by Owen Dippie is on the side of an apartment building on Canada Street (at the top of Upper Queen Street).
+The striking portrait by Owen Dippie is on the side of an apartment building on Canada Street (at the top of Upper Queen Street).
 You can see ‘Hine’ from the motorway, beats looking at the traffic that’s for sure.
 (Number 6 on the map).… Read the rest

 Artist Owen Dippie (OD)* is packing up his spray cans and relocating to Auckland.
 He has left his mark on many walls in the Bay of Plenty, but especially down Ashworth Lane in Mount Maunganui, the location of his soon to close studio, shop and gallery.